smurphik/pir/README.md

 * **binary** &mdash; string with prefix `'0b'` (`'0b010110'`, `'0b0'`, ...);
 * **float** &mdash; usual python float (Why not? `0.0`, `17.`, `-3.`, ...).

-You can globaly specify the default output format for arithmetic functions by call `psetmode` or localy for each interface (by their parameter `fmt`).
+You can globally specify the default output format for arithmetic functions by call `psetmode` or locally for each interface (by their parameter `fmt`).

 ### Representations